- 3mm artificial felt green (approx. 17 x 13"/420 x 315 mm)

 - 80 Watt, 2" lens

-- Don't use too much laser power for cutting the felt as the cut edges will not be of the best quality if the power is too strong.
+- Too much laser power for cutting the felt reduces the quality of the cutting edges.

-- The honeycomb cutting table top will help you achieve the best results.
-For even better results, use it in combination with the vacuum table.
+- The honeycomb cutting table top allows you to achieve the best results.
+It is ideally used in combination with the vacuum table.

 Step 1: Import /create design template

-Put the green (or any colour) felt into the laser.
-Cover the rest of the table with sheets to maximize the exhaust power and cutting results.
-Engrave and cut the soles and the top parts out of the felt.
-Then cut the soles a second time out of the gray felt.
+Put the green felt into the laser and cover the rest of the table to maximise the exhaust power and cutting results.
+Engrave and cut the soles and the top parts from the green felt.
+Then cut the soles again out of the gray felt.

-- You will find the parameter file for JobControl at the end of the article.
+- The parameter file for your JobControl can be found at the end of this tutorial.

-- The Z-offset during engraving will melt the material and give it a nice glossy appearance.
+- Due to the Z-offset during engraving the material is melted, offering a glossy appearance.

 Step 3: Post-processing

-- If you would like to give these amazing slippers as a gift, the Trotec laser allows you to add the recipients' names on the slippers simply and quickly.
-The serial print function of CorelDraw allows you to add a complete list of different names automatically.
+- The Trotec laser machine allows you to add the recipients' names on the slippers quickly and easily.
+The serial print function of CorelDraw allows you to add a complete list of different names automatically for easy personalisation.